 The LDS Church has generally adopted the position that its temple rituals remain uninfluenced by Masonry.
 Efforts to propagate such thinking include the 1934 publication of Relationship of Mormonism and Masonry by general authority Anthony Ivins.
 The introduction of his book admonishes members to “refrain from identifying themselves with any secret, oath-bound society,” as such affiliation “tends to draw people away from the performance of Church duties.”

 The Church’s sensitivity to its Masonic roots eased little over the decades.
 In 1974, Reed Durham, President of Mormon History Association and Director of Institute at University of Utah, delivered a speech on Masonry at their annual gathering.
-The Church reacted strongly, forcing him to write an apology before demoting him, effectively ending his career (Writing of Mormon History, 259).
+The Church reacted strongly, forcing him to write an apology before demoting him, effectively ending his career.
 The Church today suggests that Masonic events and ideas served as a mere catalyst for further revelation.

 A penal oath, commonly referred to as a blood oath, was a known Masonic ritual requiring members to swear to surrender their lives rather than reveal the secret tokens and signs given them.
 Ceremony participants covenanted, “I will never reveal the [token]… Rather than do so, I would suffer my life to be taken.”
 The sworn obligation to secrecy and psychologically controlling aspects surrounding the temple experience are textbook indoctrination.